 For Wen Bo, assistant dean of the Faculty of Social Sciences and associate professor in the Department of Government and Administration at UM, submitting his team’s paper to Public Administration Review for publication was no different from enduring a long march that tested both his intellect and patience.
 In the study, Prof Wen boldly integrated genetics with the field of public administration, creating an unprecedented research paradigm.
 Faced with rigorous scrutiny and repeated enquiries from reviewers, Prof Wen and his team spent up to a year and a half in continuous communication with the journal’s editor-in-chief, revising the paper based on feedback from peer reviews.
 Just when the team thought everything was progressing smoothly, updates from the journal stopped entirely for two months.
 ‘We were on tenterhooks the entire time,’ Prof Wen recalls.

 Later, Prof Wen learned that the editor-in-chief, out of caution, had invited an additional biological expert to review their study.
 This unexpected development put enormous pressure on the team.
 They meticulously analysed the reviewers’ comments and did their utmost to revise the paper accordingly.
 Ultimately, their paper was published in the prestigious international journal Public Administration Review just as they had hoped, and it was selected as the best article of 2023 by experts in the field of public administration.
-Moreover, Prof Wen was awarded the William E. Mosher and Frederick C. Mosher Award by the American Society for Public Administration, becoming the first Asian (Chinese) scholar to receive this honour.
+Moreover, Prof Wen’s research team was awarded the William E. Mosher and Frederick C. Mosher Award by the American Society for Public Administration, making them become the first Asian (Chinese) scholars to receive this honour.
 These achievements demonstrate that Prof Wen’s academic expertise is recognised globally in the public administration community.

 Despite these honours, Prof Wen has not become complacent.
 Instead, he remains dedicated to his academic pursuits.
 He says, ‘As a scholar, I challenge myself every day to develop or refine core theories in the field of public administration.
 I also strive to translate groundbreaking academic theories into innovative government practices to protect the well-being of citizens.’